ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 # Introduction # {#intro}

-The Constrained Application Protocol (CoAP) {{RFC7252}} can also be used for group communication {{I-D.ietf-core-groupcomm-bis}}, where messages are exchanged between members of a group, e.g., over IP multicast.
+The Constrained Application Protocol (CoAP) {{RFC7252}} can be used for group communication {{I-D.ietf-core-groupcomm-bis}} where messages are exchanged between members of a group, e.g., over IP multicast.
 Applications relying on CoAP can achieve end-to-end security at the application layer by using Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}}, and especially Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} in group communication scenarios.

 When group communication for CoAP is protected with Group OSCORE, nodes are required to join the correct OSCORE group explicitly.
 To this end, a joining node interacts with a Group Manager (GM) entity responsible for that group, and retrieves the required keying material to securely communicate with other group members using Group OSCORE.